 Psychotherapy and Authenticity

 Psychotherapy – when grounded in the principle of personal authenticity (there are many that are not) – is the formation of an honest, open relationship that allows conscientious, motivated people to examine their lives and explore new possibilities without fear of judgement.
 The stuff that we keep to ourselves; hidden from ‘the normal world’ can be looked at safely within the privacy and security of an honest, candid relationship.
 Depending on the psychotherapist, his or her therapeutic orientation, experience and the skills he or she has developed, it is possible to reveal everything that you normally keep hidden away, without fear of rejection or attracting a label of being mad, insane or dangerous.
-Looking at the stuff you normally keep to yourself can sometimes be enough to bring relief, clarity and understanding.
+Looking at what you normally keep to yourself can sometimes be enough to bring relief, clarity and understanding: a bit like writing out a maths problem versus trying to solve it in your head.
 Sometimes it requires more exploration and effort to regain a sense of power.
 In any event, the process allows you the opportunity to examine what is troubling you and to find new ways of being in this world.

 Sometimes many of us can feel like we’re losing our sanity, because we’ve been trying to cope with too much stress, fear, insecurity, abuse, sadness or other pressures within or upon us.
 But this is very different from actually being insane or at fault in some way.
 Often the sooner you can begin to let some of this pressure out, via a safe psychotherapy relationship, the sooner you can begin to feel in balance with yourself again.
 For often stress is the result of our suppression of our own power rather than allowing our power to flow in the service of meeting our needs and protecting our interests.